-4. For the "property name" type the property name.
-For example: alspin 5.
-For the "property value" enter the property value.
-Refer to Table 3-1 for description of the available Properties.
-6. Select "Ok" and attach the property to the Net.
+5. For the "property value" enter the property value.
+Refer to Table 3-1 for a description of the available Properties.
+6. Select "OK" and attach the property to the Net.
 Naming Conventions Use only alphanumeric and underscore "" characters for schematic net and instance names.
 Note: Do not use asterisks, forward and backward slashes, or spaces.
 Top-Level Symbol You may create a top-level symbol for the entire design.
-The pin names on the symbol must match the underlying dangling net names on the top level schematic or the symbols "portin/portout" names on the I/O pads.
+The pin names on the symbol must match the underlying dangling net names on the top-level schematic or the symbol "portin/portout" names on the I/O pads.
 Remember to update the symbol if the pins on the schematic change.
-If a top level symbol is not created then portin/ portout from Genlib must be used on all of the I/O pins.
-Note: The top level symbol must only contain pins for I/O buffers.
+If a top-level symbol is not created, you must use portin/portout from Genlib on all of the I/O pins.
+Note: The top-level symbol must contain only pins for I/O buffers.
 Do not add power, ground, pra, or prb pins, etc. to the symbol.
 Doing so will cause errors during netlisting.
-Preserve One of the Combiner's function is to combine (optimize) combinatorial functions into sequential macros for Actel devices families.
+Preserve One of the Combiner's functions is to combine (optimize) combinatorial functions into sequential macros for Actel device families.
 Combining logic does not affect the function of the circuit.
-To prevent such combining, an ALSPRESERVE property may be added to the net connecting the macros that would otherwise be combined.
-The ALSPRESERVE property information is copied into the <design_name>.edn, see Table 3-1.</design_name>
+To prevent such combining, you may add an ALSPRESERVE property to the net connecting the macros that would otherwise be combined.
+The ALSPRESERVE property information is copied into the <design_name>.edn (see Table 3-1).</design_name>